 § 205A-2 (b) Objectives (5) Economic uses (A) Provide public or private facilities and improvements important to the State's economy in suitable locations.
-Not Supportive Supportive Discussion: The Proposed Action supports continued operations at the exist recreational and commercial activities, while a No Action Alternative discourt 205A-2 (b) Objectives (6) Coastal hazards (A) Reduce hazard to life and property from coastal hazards .
-2 Not Supportive Supportive Discussion: The purpose of the Proposed Action is to improve safety conditions within NKSBH, restore its functionality and increase its resilience to coastal hazards such as sea level rise (SLR) and storm events.
-The existing breakwater has undergone repeated damage from heavy north and northwest winter swells, which have resulted in extensive and repeated repairs to the breakwater and internal harbor facilities, thereby creating hazardous conditions inside of the harbor.
-A No Action Alternative would allow continued hazardous conditions inside of the harbor. §205A-2 (b) Objectives (8) Public participation (C) Organize workshops, policy dialogues, and site-specific mediations to respond to coastal issues and conflicts.
-No change in existing conditions Supportive Discussion: A community pre-consultation meeting was held on March 31, 2023, at NKSBH, where participants were asked to comment on the concept designs for breakwater repair and extension.
-Based on the community meeting, many alternatives were not further considered, and the Proposed Action was revised and finalized. §205A-2 (c) Policies (10) Marine and Coastal Resources (B) Ensure that the use and development of marine and coastal resources are ecologically and environmentally sounds and economically beneficial.
+Not Supportive Supportive Discussion: The Proposed Action supports continued operations at the exist recreational and commercial activities, while a No Action Alternative discours 205A-2 (b) Objectives (6) Coastal hazards (A) Reduce hazard to life and property from coastal hazards .
+2 Not Supportive Supportive Discussion: The purpose of the Proposed Action is to improve safety condition functionality and increase its resilience to coastal hazards such as sea level risc existing breakwater has undergone repeated damage from heavy north and the have resulted in extensive and repeated repairs to the breakwater and internal heave hazardous conditions inside of the harbor.
+A No Action Alternative would conditions inside of the harbor. e (SLR) and store northwest winter arbor facilities, th m events.
+The r swells, which hereby creating §205A-2 (b) Objectives (8) Public participation (C) Organize workshops, policy dialogues, and site-specific mediations to respond to coastal issues and conflicts.
+No change in existing conditions Supportive Discussion: A community pre-consultation meeting was held on March 31, 2 participants were asked to comment on the concept designs for breakwater ret the community meeting, many alternatives were not further considered, and the revised and finalized. pair and extension on.
+Based on §205A-2 (c) Policies (10) Marine and Coastal Resources (B) Ensure that the use and development of marine and coastal resources are ecologically and environmentally sounds and economically beneficial.
 Not Supportive Supportive